NBA on CBS: Other personalities

 CBS employed many NBA greats during its 17 years as the lead network carrier; Bill Russell was an analyst for several years, mainly in the 1970s and early 1980s.
 Elgin Baylor was an analyst during CBS' inaugural year in 1973–1974, and was fired during that year's playoffs due to what CBS considered a lackluster performance.
 He was replaced by another NBA great, Rick Barry, who held a fairly consistent role with CBS through the 1970s and early 1980s, including calling several NBA Finals.
 Steve "Snapper" Jones, best known from the NBA on NBC, was part of CBS' broadcast teams, partnering with Don Criqui in 1975–1976 and 1976–1977.

 During Game 5 of the 1981 NBA Finals, CBS posted an old photo of Bill Russell, who was on the announcing team with Gary Bender and Rick Barry, on the 1956 Olympic team.
 Bender asked Barry, "Who do you think that is in the picture?"
 Barry answered:

 Some considered Barry's comments to be racially insensitive.
 Barry was adamant that they were taken out of context, but CBS did not renew his contract for the subsequent season.
 Russell stayed on with new play-by-play announcer Dick Stockton for two seasons before giving way to former Celtics teammate Tom Heinsohn for the 1983–84 season.

-CBS often used the same analysts for both the NBA Playoffs and NCAA Men's Division I Basketball Championship.
+CBS often used the same analysts for both the NBA playoffs and NCAA Men's Division I Basketball Championship.
 Tom Heinsohn, Billy Cunningham, and Hubie Brown all worked NCAA Regional rounds during years when they also served as the lead NBA analyst for CBS.
 Billy Packer worked NBA playoff games in 1987 and 1988, while he was CBS' lead college basketball analyst.

-As previously mentioned, during the 1984 NBA Finals, Lesley Visser (wife of lead NBA on CBS play-by-play announcer Dick Stockton) became the first woman to cover an NBA Finals.
+As previously mentioned, during the 1984 NBA Finals, Lesley Visser (then wife of lead NBA on CBS play-by-play announcer Dick Stockton) became the first woman to cover an NBA Finals.
 She joined CBS Sports part-time in 1984 before joining full-time in 1987.
 When she was part-time with CBS, she still worked for the Boston Globe, as she had many diverse assignments with the newspaper.
 Visser became the first female NBA beat writer in 1976, when she was assigned to cover the Boston Celtics.
 Visser resigned from the Globe in late 1988.

 While Brent Musburger did host most of CBS' NBA Finals pregame and halftime programs, Pat O'Brien hosted a pregame show during the earlier rounds of the playoffs called The Basketball Show.
 O'Brien, working with analyst Bill Raftery, also hosted the Prudential At The Half.
 When Musburger left CBS Sports in April 1990, O'Brien took over the NBA Finals (the last that CBS did) hosting duties full-time.
 In 1988 and 1989, Pat O'Brien filled-in for Brent Musburger (who was busy covering the College World Series for CBS) as the NBA Finals anchor for Game 2.